google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 ### console.profile([label])

-When the Chrome DevTools is open, calling this function starts a JavaScript CPU profile with an optional label.To complete the profile, call `console.profileEnd()`.
+Starts a JavaScript CPU profile with an optional label.
+To complete the profile, call `console.profileEnd()`.
 Each profile is added to the Profiles tab.

-In the following example a CPU profile is started at the entry to a function that is suspected to consume excessive CPU resources, and ended when the function exits.
+In the following example a CPU profile is used in a function that we suspect consumes excessive CPU resources.

     function processPixels() {
       console.profile("Processing pixels");